ssm-lang/sslang/CONTRIBUTING.md

   - If you want to land multiple _clean_ commits onto `main`, make sure to clean them up locally, then use "Rebase and Merge".

-  - Each commit should point to working tree that is in a sensible state (i.e., builds, works (partially), no dead code etc.).
+  - Each commit should point to a working tree that is in a sensible state (i.e., builds, works (partially), no dead code etc.).

 - Follow the recommended code style.